-- constantly improving speech and language skills
+- need to practise new words, speech sounds and language skills

-Preschoolers express themselves through:
+Preschoolers communicate through:

-- body language – they still use gestures and noises to communicate
+- body language like gestures and noises

 - painting and craft.